Tuesday, May 26, 2026

 Zionism Was From Its Beginning a Response to Antisemitism

 Zionism emerged in Europe at the end of the nineteenth century as a response to antisemitism there.
-Judah Pinsker’ pamphlet Autoemancipation was written in response to the pogrom in Odessa in 1882.
+Judah Pinsker’s pamphlet Autoemancipation was written in response to the pogrom in Odessa in 1882.
 The pamphlet argued that Jews could never be at home in countries that were not their own, and he founded a society to promote settlement in the Land of Israel.

 Theodor Herzl wrote his best-known work Der Judenstaat (The Jewish State) and founded the modern Zionist movement in response to the antisemitism displayed during the Dreyfus Affair in Paris in the eighteen nineties.
 There he saw mobs in the streets calling for “Death to the Jews,” and he felt that if that could happen in Paris, the world’s most enlightened city, there could be no hope to escape antisemitism anywhere except in a Jewish homeland.